Cardinal-Hickory Creek: Regulators say consumers could pay if power line project scrapped

 The project owners and some clean energy groups say the line will help deliver low-cost wind energy and save Wisconsin ratepayers between $23.5 million and $350 million over the next 40 years.

-“Perhaps ATC is looking for a graceful exit strategy in this case,” said Howard Learner, executive director of the Environmental Law & Policy Center, which is representing two conservation groups opposed to the line.
+“Perhaps ATC is looking for a graceful exit strategy in (the Cardinal-Hickory) case,” said Howard Learner, executive director of the Environmental Law & Policy Center, which is representing two conservation groups opposed to the line.

 ATC spokeswoman Kaya Freiman noted Cardinal-Hickory Creek requires approval from two states and the federal government, while Badger Coulee was entirely in Wisconsin and didn’t cross the Mississippi River.